AmigaPorts/SDL/docs/README-amigaos4.md

 Altivec support is disabled.
 It should be possible to enable in private builds but it hasn't been tested so far.

-Unsupported subsystems include Haptic and Power.
+Unsupported subsystems include Camera, GPU, Haptic, Power and Sensor.
 There is no Vulkan backend for AmigaOS either.

-OpenGL renderer doesn't exist anymore.
+"opengl" renderer doesn't exist anymore.
 This is due to missing features in MiniGL.

 Compositing renderer doesn't support color modulation for triangle geometry.
 Use "software" or "opengles2" driver if you need it.